rsp

 mvn exec:java -pl examples -Dexec.mainClass="rsp.app.posts.CrudApp"

-Open http://localhost:8085, click Sign in, and explore the Posts/Comments admin app.
+Open http://localhost:8085, click Sign in, and explore the Posts/Comments admin application.

 By default, CrudApp uses RegexAgentService, a deterministic regex-based agent stub included in the repository.
-It is meant for demos and local validation, so you can try the AI workflow without setting up Anthropic, Ollama, or any other LLM backend.
+It is meant for demos and local validation, allowing you to try the AI workflow without setting up Anthropic, Ollama, or any other external LLM backend.

-Once you've run the example, open your favorite AI coding assistant in the project root and paste a prompt like this:
+Once you've run the example, open your favorite AI coding assistant (Claude, GitHub Copilot, ChatGPT) in the project root and paste a prompt like this:

 Apps